This is the second half of the contribution my husband, Chimp, asked to make to the blog. Part I is here.

 If there is a knock on stoics like Epictetus, it was their sense that you could simply shut off your unpleasant emotions.
 Not being slavish to that which was not in your power and all that.
 In the terms tossed around therapists’ offices these days, this can be the worst sort of repression.
 That’s an uncharitable reading, at the very least, but even a more charitable one does force a certain choice.
 Jocelyn’s health is not something that I can control; to be intimately tied up with her suffering is to sign up for years, decades, of circumscribed living and crisis after crisis just to keep her afloat.

 Why make those attachments at all?
 People have said this to me in all seriousness.
 They tell me that staying with her is remarkable, and that they just couldn’t see themselves doing it.
 They’d be out the door in a month, they tell me.
 I am sure they mean this as a compliment, but I find myself thinking, “Man, I know some no-good sonsabitches.”
 Not all discomforts are unwanted, and not all detachments free us up.
 There is a foolishness in craving things so desperately that your desires drag you from one sort of self-ruin to another, always keeping peace out of reach.
-But there is a hollowing out of a human life if that peace comes at the expense of love or solidarity.
+And there is a hollowing out of a human life if that peace comes at the expense of love or solidarity.
 If the stoics point me in that direction, this is going to be a short ride with a bad idea.

 What I drew more fruitfully from those writers was a sense that I had been doing something very wrong, something that I had probably been doing very wrong my whole life.
 As Yoda said, “Never his mind on where he was.
 Hmm?
 What he was doing.”
 When she was getting sick, I would imagine what the future might be.
 Maybe she would be hindered, but it would be like my friends who had chronic illnesses they could treat.
 Some meds, some limits, but nothing terrible.
 It became clear that I was probably wrong in doing that.
 I don’t mean that I had just guessed wrong about what was coming, which I had, but that making those guesses and attaching myself to them was the wrong thing to do.
 Putting off what each moment was bringing let the weight of them build up, and it invariably came back to crush me.